 Running a marketing firm of any size is a juggling act.
-Not only are you working on several different client/agency initiatives at any given time, but you’ve got projects from several different clients as well so it is important to prioritise clients.
+Not only are you working on several different client/agency initiatives at any given time, but you’ve got projects from several different clients as well so it is important to prioritise clients and new business prospects.

 Often competing client conflicts will drive staff and leadership crazy.
 Starting a new project vs. finishing another, what comes first?
 The clients all the while breathing down your neck claiming “I need it yesterday!”